-As at 31 December 2020, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.
+As at 31 December 2021, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.

-In order to minimise the credit risk of trade receivables, contract assets, other receivables, refundable rental deposits, amount due from a director and loan receivables, the management of the Group has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
+In order to minimise the credit risk of trade receivables, contract assets, other receivables, refundable rental deposits and loan receivables, the management of the Group has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.
-In addition, the Group performs impairment assessment under ECL model upon application of HKFRS 9 on trade balances based on provision matrix, and trade receivables and contract assets which are credit-impaired are assessed for ECL individually.
+In addition, the Group performs impairment assessment under ECL model on trade balances based on provision matrix, and trade receivables and contract assets which are credit-impaired are assessed for ECL individually.